engineyard/ey-docs/pages/appcloud-intro.md

 [[Engine Yard Ruby on Rails stack|http://www.engineyard.com/technology/stack]].

-## Engine Yard AppCloud is an ideal solution for:
+## Engine Yard Cloud is an ideal solution for:

 ### Application Developers
 Start from scratch and get your first application up and running in less than five